NY Waterway: Upstream Hudson services

 The Haverstraw–Ossining Ferry connects Haverstraw in Rockland County with Ossining in Westchester County.
 The Ossining terminal is located adjacent to Ossining station, which is served by Metro-North's Hudson Line.
 The Newburgh–Beacon Ferry connects Newburgh in Orange County with Beacon in Dutchess County.
 The Beacon terminal is located adjacent to Beacon station, also served by the Hudson Line.
+The ferry was suspended and replaced with buses in January 2025, and the MTA announced in July 2025 that service would be discontinued.
+Extra bus service (the new Newburgh-Beacon Bridge Shuttle bus service) has replaced the ferry starting January 2, 2026.
 Both ferries are operated under a contract from the Metropolitan Transportation Authority.

 Manhattan connecting buses

 NY Waterway operates connecting bus service for ferry passengers on different routes in Manhattan.

 NY Waterway 243 pulling in to the Manhattan terminal.

 Discontinued services

 At various points in the past, NY Waterway has also provided ferry service to other destinations including LaGuardia Airport, Newport, Harborside, Liberty State Park, Belford, Sandy Hook, and Belmar, New Jersey.
 Ferry services for Belford, Sandy Hook, Atlantic Highlands, and Highlands along the Raritan Bayshore in Monmouth County, New Jersey were given to Seastreak.